Ferdodonna/Gasket/README.md

           3. nested_gasket_random => nesting algorithm that randomly draws apollian gaskets into circles, affected by limiters

-GenerationFilter: Draws all generations in the given domain, to draw all generations input inf..sup
+**GenerationFilter**: Draws all generations in the given domain, to draw all generations input inf..sup

-Gasketcolor: color of the biggest circle, RGB value in the R/G/B format
+**Gasketcolor**: color of the biggest circle, RGB value in the R/G/B format

-Backgroundcolor: RGB value in the R/G/B format
+**Backgroundcolor**: RGB value in the R/G/B format

-ColoringAlgorithm: Currently we have six coloring algorithms:
+**ColoringAlgorithm**: Currently we have six coloring algorithms:

         1. zufall => random coloring using all possible colors